 - Non-fixed term contract after two fixed term contracts: After an employee finishes their second contract with your company, he or she generally shall be offered a lifetime contract as the third unless he or she wants another fixed term contract instead.
 Such non-fixed term contract can only be terminated if there are grounds for dismissal.
 Notably, some regions, such as Shanghai, offer more flexibility on this rule.

 - Severance payments mandated by law: In practice, severance payments are even higher than the law prescribes, and can comprise a significant part of overall HR costs.

-Thus, labor dispatch is regarded as an effective method to help businesses save hiring costs, circumvent tedious administrative processes, and minimize risks and legal responsibilities for potential labor disputes.
+Thus, labor dispatch is regarded as an effective method to help businesses save hiring costs, avoid tedious administrative processes, and minimize risks and legal responsibilities for potential labor disputes.

-Compared to direct hiring, labor dispatch is particularly attractive where:
+Compared to direct hiring, labor dispatch is particularly preferred where:

-- the business is not allowed to hire employee directly, either because the business is in the process of setup and hasn’t got its business license, or because the business is structured as a RO, which is legally required to recruit through dispatch agencies;
+- Business is not allowed to hire employee directly, either because the business is in the process of setup and hasn’t got its business license, or because the business is structured as a RO, which is legally required to recruit through dispatch agencies;

 - Temporary position: A position with a duration of no more than six months;